jay-d515/5143-ShellProject/Files/README.md

 ## Incomplete Features
 #### In this project, we had a couple of incomplete features.
-#### 1. Not all commands have their appropriate flags running
+#### 1. Not all commands have their every single flag running
-#### 2. Arrow keys do not navigate to previous commands, and vice versa
-#### 3. Help command does not print the actual command, but rather displays its associated docstring
+#### 2. Help command does not print the actual command, but rather displays its associated docstring

 ## References
 #### Our references used were as follows: